dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 the universality of the laws of mathematics and physics, Satoshi was able to build a non-local system.

-To be more concrete, let\'s have a closer look at these features and how Bitcoin manages to implement them in a decentralized way:
+To be more concrete, let's have a closer look at these features and how Bitcoin manages to implement them in a decentralized way:

 -   **Account Creation:** Thanks to public-key cryptography, user